FaridM5/DBMigration-Rollback-Automated-Java/README.md

   ./gradlew run
 ```
 </ol><br>
-<i class="fa fa-mortar-board" style="font-size:13px">As I stated before, the program will handle everything itself.
+<i class="fa fa-mortar-board" style="font-size:13px">➤As I stated before, the program will handle everything itself.
 Whether you want to change the credentials in the config file, you want to end the app, do migrate or rollback.
 You just read what the program tells you and puts the required input to wait for it to handle the process.
 No other script execution things for different processes are needed</i>

 <h4><i class="fa fa-bookmark" style="font-size:13px"></i> Some pictures from the process:</h4>
 <ol>
 <i class="fa fa-terminal" style="font-size:15px">
-When the user inserts invalid credentials to connect to the database (<i>Note that if the user puts invalid credentials it will be saved into the config file.
+➤When the user inserts invalid credentials to connect to the database (<i>Note that if the user puts invalid credentials it will be saved into the config file.
 So, you need to put + as an input when the program asks for the editing config file.
 By doing so, you can provide the correct credentials</i>):
 <i></i></i>

 ![DBConnectionProcessPicture](https://github.com/ADA-GWU/2024-a1-db-migration-FaridM5/assets/67589966/5ee1bbef-19f9-43a2-927e-62d559374c2c)

 <i class="fa fa-terminal" style="font-size:15px">
-The case where the tables already exists and recreates them <i>(if not exists just creates)</i>
+➤The case where the tables already exists and recreates them <i>(if not exists just creates)</i>
 </i>

 ![TableCreationProcess](https://github.com/ADA-GWU/2024-a1-db-migration-FaridM5/assets/67589966/3f29bae0-55f7-43b0-8ad9-cd08d1a1c60b)

 <i class="fa fa-terminal" style="font-size:15px">
-<i> Migration</i> process
+<i> ➤Migration</i> process
 </i>

 ![MigrationProcessPicture](https://github.com/ADA-GWU/2024-a1-db-migration-FaridM5/assets/67589966/97be5c1c-8f17-46f8-a53d-8573eb530a19)

 <i class="fa fa-terminal" style="font-size:15px">
-<i> Rollback </i> process
+<i> ➤Rollback </i> process
 </i>

 ![RollbackProcessPicture](https://github.com/ADA-GWU/2024-a1-db-migration-FaridM5/assets/67589966/c7469b70-bf1c-42b3-b9f7-7369623c3b80)

 <i class="fa fa-terminal" style="font-size:15px">
-<i> End </i> process
+<i> ➤End </i> process
 </i>

 ![EndProcessPicture](https://github.com/ADA-GWU/2024-a1-db-migration-FaridM5/assets/67589966/edbddf01-30a1-4fbc-bc6a-ac064b18fe60)